16 min left

 On the bell curve's shoulder, 5° of measurement error matters more than your route choice.
 If your safety plan depends on the difference between 34° and 37°, you do not have a safety plan — you have a rounding error.
 When conditions demand it, drop a whole band lower rather than trimming a degree or two off the peak.

 1. An inclinometer.
 A dedicated inclinometer — or the one built into many compasses — sighted along the fall line gives you the most reliable field reading.
 Sight the steepest part of the slope, not the gentle bench you happen to be standing on.
-This is the instrument every decision should ultimately rest on.
+This is the instrument every decision should ultimately rest on — and like the rest of the tools you carry, it is worth buying a good one.

 2. Your phone.
 A clinometer app, or a ski pole laid on the snow with a phone's level against it, works in a pinch and is good enough to flag a slope that is creeping toward 35°.
 Treat it as a sanity check, not gospel.